Why we believe the financial industry needs its own transition as it seeks to help companies become sustainable.

 Against this backdrop, the asset-management industry is now busier than ever when it comes to talking about and working with companies to help them become sustainable businesses.
 Nowhere is this trend more evident than where it involves engagement with energy companies and other businesses that are central to one of the biggest existential risks created by our society: climate change.

-As an industry, we have collectively mobilised around the strong message and commitment to work with such companies in their transition to becoming sustainable.
+As an industry, we have collectively mobilized around the strong message and commitment to work with such companies in their transition to becoming sustainable.
 While ‘transition’ may have many definitions in the market, we view it as meaning the evolution of a business model by reducing and mitigating its most material negative ESG consequences.
 This concept is not unique to the energy system.
 For the investment industry it means, among other things, integrating the way that we think about material ESG issues into our investment processes.
 This trend, which has been in motion for over a decade, has accelerated in recent years.
 While we view this is a positive development, our observation is that significantly more needs to be done to rethink the way in which we allocate capital, so that we can create a truly integrated investment model that is transformational to the global economic system.

 In Europe, following the implementation of the Sustainable Financial Disclosure Regulation (SFDR), and other regulatory changes that accompanied SFDR, there is growing demand for funds that can demonstrate sustainable outcomes through promoting environmental and social (E and S) characteristics, or through having a dedicated E and/or S objective alongside their financial objective.
 This implies that the funds have an incentive to consider E/S factors above and beyond managing their risk-reward profile.

 Ensuring that capital is flowing towards truly sustainable outcomes is a critical aim of the new European Union regulations.
 However, we fear that recent analysis of many of the products that have moved from Article 6 (which includes strategies that may have some form of ESG integration in the sense that they consider ESG risks from a financial perspective, but which do not have any binding obligation to consider the external harm caused by companies to the environment and/or society) to Article 8 (and even Article 9) funds (i.e. funds which promote ESG characteristics or target sustainable investments) paints a different picture.
-It perhaps suggests that ‘business as usual’ investment is being relabelled under a sustainable banner in light of increased investor demand for such products.
+It perhaps suggests that ‘business as usual’ investment is being relabeled under a sustainable banner in light of increased investor demand for such products.
 There is a critical eye to this perception in the market, with negative headlines being fast to call out any manager that has opted to make Article 8 or Article 9 disclosures in relation to strategies for which they had never made specific reference to ESG considerations in the past and with limited changes to the actual investments made.

 We know that, in addition to the need for capital to go towards truly sustainable investment opportunities, markets must start factoring in the value placed on negative external consequences created by companies.
 To us, one of the biggest and most consistent market failures is that investors have failed to integrate these considerations for decades.
-In their defence, this has to a large extent been because governments have been slow to legislate or have failed to penalise those responsible for the negative effects of those external consequences.
+In their defense, this has to a large extent been because governments have been slow to legislate or have failed to penalize those responsible for the negative effects of those external consequences.
 In order to achieve a sustainable ‘revolution’, we believe we also need to undergo a revolution in economic thinking.
 The conventional economics that have underpinned investments and fundamental analysis for decades fall short in the face of the biophysical boundaries to our planet, such as climate change, water scarcity, topsoil erosion and loss of biodiversity, to name a few.

 At Newton, our long-term strategy with respect to responsible and sustainable investing is focused on this transition.
 We call it ‘responsible investment 2.0’ but, in reality, it may be ‘responsible investment 3.0’.
 Over the last decade, our responsible investment team has been supporting our investment teams with dedicated and proprietary ESG analysis on companies as a complement to the analysis of external service providers.
 The benefit is that this analysis has been carried out by responsible investment specialists, who have had a direct understanding of the issues and have been able to guide the investment teams.
 However, while such an approach has helped our equity-focused research analysts to capture relevant, material ESG issues, many longer-term sustainability considerations may not be financially material over a typical investment horizon or singularly relevant to an investment case.